 - Better non-verbal and verbal capacities

-Most babies love to be carried and those who spend a lot of time in a sling or carrier around their parents’ bodies tend to cry less than those who don’t.
-By keeping your baby close to you, you will provide him with physical contact, security, stimulation and movement, which are all excellent conditions for his development.
-The close contact with your little one will help him to recognise your unique smell and the sound of your voice.
-It will also benefit you, as you will be more responsive to his needs and you will be able to recognise his signals more quickly.
+Most babies love to be carried.
+Those who spend a lot of time in a sling or carrier around their parents’ bodies tend to cry less than those who don’t.
+By keeping your baby close to you, you will provide them with physical contact, security, stimulation and movement, which are all excellent conditions for their development.
+The close contact with your little one will help them to recognise your unique smell and the sound of your voice.
+It will also benefit you, as you will be more responsive to their needs and you will be able to recognise their signals more quickly.

-So while I appreciate the modern convenience of a pram, I remain and always will be a baby-wearing convert!
+So while I appreciate the modern convenience of a pram, I am and always will be an advocate of baby-wearing!
 Whether in a sling or a pouch, I believe babies do better when carried than pushed.